lakshm22/random-number-generator/README.md

 ---

 ### Purpose?
-A mini project to learn the usage of math functions.
+A mini project to learn the usage of math functions in JavaScript.

 ----